-You have to think for yourself.
+We may have to think for ourselves.

 Knowledge of the ultimate Self is to know Oneself by oneself.
 [Lahiri Baba (▫Saying 90 of an on-line summary)]Perhaps it should be added with John Donne from his Meditation 17, that "No man is an island" - for the sake of ease and harmony, You need to strike a suitable balance between dependence and independence till you get really independent, rather.

 I am ever with those who practice Kriya," he said . . .
 "I will guide you to the Cosmic Home through your enlarging perceptions.
 [Lahiri Baba saying, ch.
 35]